sandeshbhusal/sandeshbhusal.github.io/content/series/async-rust/02 - Understanding Async.md

 In the example in the first part, we took a look at doing two file reads concurrently - when one file is not availble for a read, we do not block and instead, opt to utilize our CPU time to checking if the second file is available for a read.
 We do not block, and when the OS signals to us that the second file is ready for reading, we read it.

 > **This is the main idea behind async - to not block waiting for external IO operations.
 This includes network, disk and file activity (I have separated disk and file because file might mean something else, like `stdin` as well).**

+## Components in play:

+There are several components of an Async framework that enable the effortless mutitasking.
+They are as follows:

+##### Task
+This is the unit of execution that runs as a async function.
+Sometimes it is called `task` or `async function` or even [`protothreads`](https://en.wikipedia.org/wiki/Protothread).
+The tasks run make requests for external IO, use CPU time to do calculations and yield back to the async runtime whenever possible.
+They follow the _cooperative multitasking_ model.

+##### Executor
+This is the main engine behind Async